cppitems/cppitems/items/006/item.md

 };
 ```
 For `Widget`, this will add exactly the implementations from above.
-For a different type with a different "class anatomy" this might be different:
+For a different type with a different "anatomy" this might be different:
 ```pmans
 struct Other {
     int /*b1*/ &i; // "deletes" def-ctor, copy-assign (ref member)